Close Menu

 2. Tenebris – Means ‘darkness’ (Latin)

-4. Acheron – The river of woe in the underworld (Greek)
+4. Acheron – River of sorrow in the underworld (Greek)

 Girl Names That Mean Death or the Afterlife